 Students residing within the District’s boundaries who attend private, parochial, or home schools shall not be eligible for the after-school tutorial program.
 Upon application, they may be considered for enrollment in the summer school program.
 Their eligibility and selection shall be based on the same criteria as students enrolled in the District schools.

-Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following provision is waived through the 2013-2014 school year.
+Pending renewal of the Kentucky request to the U. S. Dept. of Education for flexibility, the following provision shall be waived through the 2014-2015 school year.
+If the request is not renewed, then the following section shall be in force.

 Supplemental Educational Services